yeyehandsome1984/Cryptosite/README.md

 # **LiveFITT.beta**
 ## Context
-This project includes writing custom HTML5, CSS3 and Vanila JavaScript code to create a webpage that serve the following purpose:
+This project includes writing custom HTML5, CSS3, Vanila JavaScript code to create a webpage that serve the following purpose:
 * Show the user where are the location of the ActiveSG Gyms(hereinafter, known as "gym") in Singapore.
 * Display the live occupancy rate and the average occupancy of each gym over one-hour periods in the past week.
 * Allow users to read and interact with the data chart to plan out future visits.